 #8: Digital literacy: an increasing number of people are at risk of falling by the digital wayside

 Twenty per cent of the Dutch population have difficulty using a computer, mobile telephone and the internet.
 At the same time, our world is becoming increasingly dependent on digital services.
-Through research, teaching and regional cooperation, Hanze UAS is helping to build a digitally inclusive society.
+Through research, teaching and regional cooperation, Hanze is helping to build a digitally inclusive society.
 We spoke with Madelon van Oostrom and Arnout Ponsioen about the question: How do we close the digital gap?

 #8: Communication in care: good care starts with mutual comprehension